Airbus BelugaXL: Fleet

-The original BelugaSTs were not to be withdrawn from service after introduction of the BelugaXL's in 2019; a mixed fleet was to operate for at least five years, as the increased production rate of single-aisle aircraft requires the ability to move more parts.
+The original BelugaSTs were not to be withdrawn from service after introduction of the BelugaXL's in 2019; a mixed fleet was to operate as the increased production rate of single-aisle aircraft requires the ability to move more parts.
+All five aircraft were retired from Airbus service in 2023.

-The BelugaST fleet flew more than 8,000 hours in 2017, doubled from 2014, but the five BelugaST aircraft were only halfway through their planned service life, and another operator could potentially use them for civil or military logistic applications.

-The combined Beluga fleet rose to eight aircraft with the deliveries of the first three XLs, as the five original aircraft stayed in service, until being withdrawn as of 2021.
+The combined Beluga fleet rose to eight aircraft with the deliveries of the first three XLs, as the five original aircraft stayed in service, until Airbus to begin withdrawal from 2021.
 The BelugaST fleet was reaching its limits, flying five times daily, and six days per week, for 10,000 hours in 2017, while some parts are moved over land.
 The time required for a BelugaST to move the parts of an A320 was three times as long as for the BelugaXL, and nine times longer for A350 parts.

 After an Airbus A350 production increase, Airbus aimed to deliver 880 aircraft in 2019, and raise A320neo output to 63 per month by 2021; the BelugaXL fleet was expanded with a sixth aircraft in June 2019.
-The BelugaSTs still had 10–20 years' potential flying life left, and options such as offering them for sale or for service to external customers were considered.
+Airbus considered options such as offering the BelugaSTs for sale or for service to external customers before the Beluga XL entered into service.